What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 Now, to the crux of the post.

-I always found the saying “You can’t appreciate the good unless you’ve tasted the bad” very cliché when I was younger and I’m sure many people feel the same.
+I always found the saying “You can’t appreciate the good unless you’ve tasted the bad” very cliché when I was younger, and I’m sure many people feel the same.
 If “good” felt good, then why not continue to feel good and completely ignore the bad?
-If anyone has any interest in philosophy, Jeremy Bentham’s notion of utilitarianism probably best describes how we dealt with the world as young adults because most of us, at our tender age, would have felt that pleasure is the highest good.
+If anyone is interested in philosophy, Jeremy Bentham’s notion of utilitarianism probably best describes how we dealt with the world as young adults because most of us, at our tender age, would have felt that pleasure is the highest good.
 Most of us easily fall into the trap of being hedonistic and avoiding uncomfortable situations, thinking that is the ideal way of dealing with life.

-Alas, life has a funny way of teaching you certain lessons, and I basically got to learn the lesson of “Anything taken to the extreme is not good” before I became a practitioner.
+Alas, life has a funny way of teaching you certain lessons, and I got to learn the lesson of “Anything taken to the extreme is not good” before becoming a practitioner.

-I don’t want to be the one leading the discussion here as I’m not qualified.
+I don’t want to be the one leading the discussion here, as I’m not qualified.
 I only come from a place where I experienced and know what suffering is and felt like.
-Philosophers of the past often had discourses on the purpose of suffering, and what we gain out of it, and I would encourage everyone to read some of these texts when you can.
+Philosophers of the past often had discourses on the purpose of suffering and what we gain out of it, and I would encourage everyone to read some of these texts when they can.
 What I can do, is try to explain it from a Chinese metaphysics angle.

 Much of our suffering comes from the people we meet in our lifetime.
 I don’t think I need to say too much about the bad people I’ve met in my lifetime, only that I’ve met too many during my younger days.
 It was my worst 10-Year Phase, naturally.

 I could not comprehend or make sense of why I had to meet all these pieces of garbage for a large part of my life.
-It was only when I became a practitioner that I managed to find peace and understand why I had to meet them, and I am glad I did.
+It was only when I became a practitioner that I found peace and understood why I had to meet them, and I am glad I did.
 If you read my blog closely and can relate to everything I have to say about Yin & Yang, balance, and the cycle of birth and death, you will know why I was glad to meet them.

-I’ve said this before: Nothing of value is able to manifest without some process of forging and this is Chinese metaphysical law.
+I’ve said this before: Nothing of value can manifest without some process of forging, and this is Chinese metaphysical law.
 This is why a strong Daymaster needs to be controlled by the element that opposes it; nothing of value is able to manifest without being able to withstand the process of forging.
 This is why a weak Daymaster needs strengthening.

 Bad people can absolutely wreck us, but bad people can also make good people better and stronger.
 Which of the two scenarios happens depends on you, and let’s hope your BaZi chart paints a story of the latter.

-If Yin & Yang represent polar opposites, for growth to exist, death and decay also have to exist.
+If Yin & Yang represent polar opposites, death and decay also have to exist for growth to exist.
 If Yin gives birth to Yang and Yang gives birth to Yin, then it’s fair to postulate that death and decay lead to growth, and growth eventually ends up in death and decay.
 Yin & Yang is an endless cycle of birth, growth, decay, death, and back to growth again.

 Something has to rot and go through the death and decay process for something else to grow.
 It’s the same reason why every successful person will tell you failure is the best teacher because the death of something can lead to the growth of something else.

-The death and decay process is something we can see in nature, we can also see this in our lives and our relations with others.
-You detest someone for who they are, and you tell yourself you will do better.
+The death and decay process is something we can see in nature.
+We can also see this in our lives and our relations with others.
+You detest someone for who they are and tell yourself you will do better.

 A Thought Experiment For Everyone

-Now, it’s let’s say the law that one thing has to rot in order for something else to grow is indeed true, would that make you look at life a lot differently?
+Now, it’s let’s say the law that one thing has to rot for something else to grow is indeed true, would that make you look at life a lot differently?

 君子不刑定不发,若居仕路多腾达;